TedWildenradt/javascript-project/README.md

     * Median Sales Price
     * Sales to List ratio
     * Price to Rent Ratio
-    * More to come as I research the availability of data
+    * Median prices for 1 through 5 bedroom homes all on the same graph.
-* Architecture and Technologies
+### Architecture and Technologies
     * D3 - Data Driven Documents
         * A JavaScript library for manipulating documents based on data
         * Provides powerful visualization components and a data-driven approach to DOM manipulation
-        * Potential D3 graphs and charts:
+        * Potential D3 graphs and charts from the D3 gallery:
          * Choropleth
          * heirarchal bars
          * Hip replacement by state